 If you’re over 18 years old and live in the EU, Switzerland or Norway, you’re eligible to invest on Bondora.

 Unlike competitor platforms, Bondora’s sign-up process is very intuitive.
-Bondora also supports registration with Google and Facebook accounts to increase ease of signing up.
+Bondora also supports registration with Google and Facebook accounts to increase the ease of signing up.

 You can use SEPA transfer (bank transfer) to add funds to your Bondora account.